yamenK/Java-8-Reference/README.md

    public T get();
 }
 ```
-**Primitive Interface**: A set of primitive interfaces that mirror the above interfaces.These are provided to avoid performance degradation to auto boxing/unboxing.
+**Primitive Interface**: A set of primitive interfaces that mirror the above interfaces.These are provided to avoid performance degradation due to auto boxing/unboxing.
 example:
 ```java
 @FunctionalInterface